-Gout, a painful form of arthritis, occurs when high levels of uric acid in the blood cause crystals to form and accumulate around a joint.
+Gout is a painful form of arthritis that occurs when high levels of uric acid in the blood cause crystals to form and accumulate in and around a joint.

 Uric acid is produced when the body breaks down a chemical called purine.
 Purine occurs naturally in your body, but it's also found in certain foods.
 Uric acid is eliminated from the body in urine.